Better Management of Exposure to Potential Future Losses Is Needed for Federal Flood and Crop Insurance

 Recommendations for Executive Action

-Comments: In March 2017, the Department of Homeland Security reaffirmed that they agreed with the recommendation, and would begin implementing it after implementing the statutory mandates in the Biggert-Waters Flood Insurance Reform Act of 2012.
-The Department estimated that it would begin implementing our recommendation in 2018 and complete its implementation by 2020.
+Comments: In November 2017, the Department of Homeland Security reaffirmed that they agreed with this recommendation and would implement it after implementing the statutory mandates in the Biggert-Waters Flood Insurance Reform Act of 2012.
+The Department estimated that it would begin implementing our recommendation in January 2020 and complete the implementation in December 2020.

 Recommendation: To promote forward-looking construction and rebuilding efforts while FEMA phases out most subsidies, the Secretary of the Department of Homeland Security should direct FEMA to consider amending NFIP minimum standards for floodplain management to incorporate, as appropriate, forward-looking standards, similar to the minimum standard adopted by the Hurricane Sandy Rebuilding Task Force.